“Research is what I’m doing when I don’t know what I’m doing.” – Wernher Von Braun

 Among all the research being done in the world, some very important work is performed right in our neck of the woods, that is― in New England.
 The work the unisversity’s Center for Global Health & Development (CGHD) is doing is outstanding and without it, we wouldn’t be making important advancements in research to ensure the health and survival of newborns in Zambia, a country in southern Africa.

-Per our contacts with the CGHD at Boston University:
+Per our contacts with the CGHD at the university:

 Worldwide, each year nearly four million children die before they reach only four weeks of age and 1/3rd of those deaths are due to infection.
 In particular, contamination of a baby’s umbilical stump poses a significant risk of illness and death, especially among home births which are common in rural Zambia.
 To prevent this type of infection, we need to go back to where it typically begins―in the household.
 When the mother gives birth at home, the risk of contamination to the umbilical stump poses a major issue.